-Make your own delicious pizza dough and you can skip the pizza delivery tonight!
-You’ve probably already got lots of ingredients in your refrigerator and cupboard you can use for pizza.
+Make your own delicious homemade pizza dough easily, right in your bread machine and you can skip the pizza delivery!
+You’ve probably already got lots of ingredients in your refrigerator and cupboard you can use for pizza toppings.

 “Can You Pizza It?”—Christian Guzman